 If you want to add a vein of colour to your pebble then pull off a very thin piece of tops and wrap it around your pebble.
 Then using your needle, felt it into the pebble.

 Step #5 Roll it

 When all the fibres seem felted into place you can roll the pebble in your hands to shape and to finish the felting process.

 Take it further:

 - now that you have made the pebble you can use the same technique to make whatever you like!
-A little hedgehog perhaps?
-You can also make a pebble using a wet felting technique
+A little hedgehog or a bee perhaps?

 - have a go at wet felting or try 2D needle felting.

 Disclaimer: Muddy Faces cannot take any responsibility for accidents or damage that occurs as a result of following this activity.You are responsible for making sure the activity is conducted safely.